-- All straps shall be min 50mm wide, be of non-elastic material which will not induce pressure marking or chaffing and manufactured without mechanical buckles and shall be able to be released immediately by the rower with a single quick hand action of pulling on the free end of the strap. - When more than one strap is used, all shall be released in the same manner and direction. - Any hand strapping must be able to be released immediately and independently by the athlete. - Additional strapping may be used by any rower but shall comply with this Regulation. - It is recommended that all strapping is in a contrasting colour to race strip. - All boats shall be equipped with stretchers or shoes that allow the rowers to get clear of the boat without using their hands and with the least possible delay.
+- All straps shall be minimum 50 mm wide, be of non-elastic material which will not induce pressure | marking or chaffing and manufactured without mechanical buckles and shall be able to be released immediately by the rower with a single quick hand action of pulling on the free end of the strap. - When more than one strap is used, all shall be released in the same manner and direction. - Any hand strapping must be able to be released immediately and independently by the athlete. - Additional strapping may be used by any rower but shall comply with this Regulation. - It is recommended that all strapping is in a contrasting colour to race strip. - All boats shall be equipped with stretchers or shoes that allow the rowers to get clear of the boat without using their hands and with the least possible delay.

-General requirements of Adaptive Boats
+12-2 General requirements of Adaptive Boats

-- ARI/PRI boats must have a fixed seat with upright backrest - ARI/PRI Ix must have stabilising pontoons - AR2/PR2 2x may have stabilising pontoons - AR3/PR3 boats shall comply generally with 7-2-8
+- ARI/PRI boats must have a fixed seat with upright backrest - ARI/PRI Ix must have stabilising pontoons - AR2/PR2 2x may have stabilising pontoons - AR3/PR3 boats shall comply generally with 7-2-8 and 7-2-9

-Specific Strapping requirements for Adaptive events
+12-3 Specific Strapping requirements for Adaptive events

-- The ARI Ix and 2x boats shall have a chest strap - Rowers in either the ARI or AR2 boats may choose to use additional strapping for safety and/or comfort - There are no obligatory strapping requirements for the AR3 boat
+- The ARI Ix and 2x boats shall have a chest strap - Rowers in either the AR1 or AR2 boats may choose to use additional strapping for safety and/or comfort

-General Requirements of Para-Rowing boats
+• There are no obligatory strapping requirements for the AR3 boat

-- ARI/PRI and AR2/PR2 boats must have a fixed seat with upright backrest - ARI/PRI 1x boats must have stabilising pontoons installed and attached to the riggers at a minimum distance of 60 cm from centre line of pontoon to centre line of boat. - ARI/PRI Ix seat and rigger design are not restricted except that the seat must allow the stabilising pontoons to be correctly fixed - AR2/PR2 Mix 2x, 2x and 1x boats may have stabilising pontoons - AR3 PD4+ boats shall comply with 7-2-8 - PR3 1x, 2x, 2-, 4x shall comply with 7-2-8
+12-4 General Requirements of Para-Rowing boats

-Specific Strapping requirements for Para-Rowing events
+- ARI/PRI and AR2/PR2 boats must have a fixed seat with upright backrest - ARI/PRI Ix boats must have stabilising pontoons installed and attached to the riggers at a minimum distance of 60 cm from centre line of pontoon to centre line of boat. - ARI/PRI Ix seat and rigger design are not restricted except that the seat must allow the stabilising pontoons to be correctly fixed - AR2/PR2 Mix 2x, 2x and 1x boats may have stabilising pontoons - AR3 PD4+ boats shall comply with 7-2-8 and 7-2-9 - PR3 1x, 2x, 2-, 4x shall comply with 7-2-8 and 7-2-9

-• In addition to compliance with the general strapping requirements, strapping requirements for Para-Rowing boat classes shall be as follows:
+12-5 Specific Strapping requirements for Para-Rowing events

-AR2/PR2 Strapping Requirements - leg strapping is optional for AR2/PR2 rowers.
+In addition to compliance with the general strapping requirements, strapping requirements for Para-Rowing boat classes shall be as follows:

-ARI/PRI Strapping Requirements - rowers shall use a mandatory trunk strap which is for safety purpose only.
+- AR2/PR2 Strapping Requirements leg strapping is optional for AR2/PR2 rowers. - ARI/PRI Strapping Requirements rowers shall use a mandatory trunk strap which is for safety purpose only.
 This strap must be secured to the seat back and around the trunk.
 In addition to the mandatory trunk strap, rowers may use additional strapping.
 The design and placement of the seat and all straps must allow the lumbar region to be visible from the side during rowing.
 The straps must be attached to the seat on both sides.